 Finally, the lob wedge carries between 60 to 64 degrees of loft.
 I love this wedge because it helps me get the ball up quickly and stop it dead.
 However, if your rhythm is off with this club, you can shank and tooth many simple chips.

-Besides your pitching wedge, I suggest playing with at least a gap wedge and a sand wedge.
+Besides your pitching wedge, I suggest playing with at least a gap and sand wedge.
 However, if you have the space for a lob wedge, it is worth adding that to your bag.
-It all comes down to how many long game clubs you carry and whether you comply with the 14-club rule.
+It all comes down to how many long-game clubs you carry and whether you comply with the 14-club rule.

 Spin